thunder-project/thunder/README.md

 - [`thunder-factorization`](https://github.com/thunder-project/thunder-factorization) matrix factorization algorithms
 - [`thunder-registration`](https://github.com/thunder-project/thunder-registration) registration for image sequences

-You can install the ones you want with `pip`
+You can install the ones you want with `pip`, for example

 ```
 pip install thunder-regression